twinfoundation/nft/packages/nft-cli/docs/examples.md

   nft-transfer [options]  Transfer an NFT.
 ```

-You can get further detail on the sub commands by using the help option for the individual commands.
+You can get further details on the sub commands by using the help option for the individual commands.

 ```shell
 gtsc-nft nft-mint --help